MicrosoftDocs/sql-docs/azure-sql/managed-instance/database-copy-move-how-to.md

 - Manage database growth and performance requirements
 - Balance workloads across multiple managed instances.
-- Move databases to an instance with more available resources to handle the workload
+- Move databases to an instance with more available resources to handle the workload.
 - Consolidate multiple databases from a a number of smaller instances.
 - Create database parity between dev, test, and production environments.